AdaCore/ada-spark-rfcs/features/rfc-spark-values-at-labels.md

 enclosing both, the ``'At`` attribute shall occur in a statement occurring after the ``statement_identifier`` it references.

-For any given sequence of statement immediately enclosing two ``statement_identifier``s ``L1`` and ``L2``, such that ``L1`` precedes ``L2``, if there is a ``goto`` statement targeting ``L2`` within a statement preceding ``L1`` in the sequence, then no ``'At`` attribute shall reference ``L1``.
+For any given sequence of statements immediately enclosing two ``statement_identifier``s ``L1`` and ``L2``, such that ``L1`` precedes ``L2``, if there is a ``goto`` statement targeting ``L2`` within a statement preceding ``L1`` in the sequence, then no ``'At`` attribute shall reference ``L1``.